joaoubaldo/tentsensors/README.md

 TentSensors is the software component of a smart greenhouse project.
-The code relies on MySensors library and implements a local Gateway and Sensor Node (no radio needed) with the following childs:
+The code relies on MySensors library and implements a local Gateway and Sensor Node.

-* 4x relays
-* 1x led
-* 2x DHT temperature & humidity sensors

 ## Requirements

-* See MySensors documentation for details but as of now only an Arduino Nano (328p) was used.
+* Arduino Nano (328p)
+* MySensors 2.1.1
-* MySensors Arduino library must be installed
+* DHT lib for Arduino
+* platformio

+## Building and uploading

+  platformio init
+  platformio run
+  platformio run -t upload

+## Monitor device

+  platformio device monitor -b 115200